 Anaphylaxis is a severe, potentially life-threatening allergic reaction.
-It can occur within seconds or minutes of exposure to something you're allergic to, such as the venom from a bee sting or a peanut.
+It can occur within seconds or minutes of exposure to something you're allergic to, such as a peanut or the venom from a bee sting.

 The flood of chemicals released by your immune system during anaphylaxis can cause you to go into shock; your blood pressure drops suddenly and your airways narrow, blocking normal breathing.
 Signs and symptoms of anaphylaxis include a rapid, weak pulse, a skin rash, and nausea and vomiting.
 Common triggers of anaphylaxis include certain foods, some medications, insect venom and latex.